 About the puzzle hunt

-Inspired by the MIT Mystery Hunt, the Singapore Puzzle Hunt is a 6-hour on-site event for teams of four.
+Inspired by the MIT Mystery Hunt, the Singapore Puzzle Hunt is a small-scale 6-8 hour puzzle hunt for teams of four local solvers.
 Faced with puzzles that require brainpower, logic, and insight, teams compete to solve the meta puzzle and finish the hunt.

 Different puzzles require different types of knowledge and strengths, so it helps to have team members of varying skillsets!